Chris Carenza: Professional

 In 1975, Carenza signed with the San Antonio Thunder of the North American Soccer League.
 In 1977, the Thunder moved to Hawaii to become Team Hawaii.
 Carenza played that season, then left the league.

 Carenza spent a few months beginning in October 1978 with London Football League side Leyton Orient.
 In December 1978, after seven reserve outings and an appearance against Sweden's IFK Goteborg in a friendly he was offered a professional contract.
 However, he tore his groin in a training session, and had to return home.
 Once recovered he signed for Team Hawaii in 1978, but retired from the game soon after and went into coaching.

-In later year years he became an Assistant Attorney General in Missouri and in March 2012 he was appointed the Executive Director of the Vehicle Protection Association, a position he still held in July 2013.
+In later years he became an Assistant Attorney General in Missouri and in March 2012 he was appointed the executive director of the Vehicle Protection Association, a position he still held in July 2013.